2022 al-Shabaab invasion of Ethiopia: Preparation for incursion (2021–2022)

-In 2021, it seemed as if the Ethiopian government might collapse due to the Tigray War; security analyst Matt Bryden argued that al-Shabaab probably began to plan an invasion around this time, hoping to exploit the instability of its long-standing enemy.
-The rebel group began to train thousands of fighters for this operation, recruiting large numbers of ethnic Somalis and Oromo from Ethiopia.
-A further incentive to launch an invasion presented itself when Hassan Sheikh Mohamud was elected President of Somalia; Hassan pledged to launch a more aggressive campaign against al-Shabaab which thus became concerned to "establish strategic depth" by expanding its area of operations into Ethiopia.
-Al-Shabaab also began to prepare for an invasion by trying to set up a small supporter network at El Kari, deep inside Ethiopia.
-In May 2022, the insurgents launched a series of attacks to weaken the Ethiopian and Somali pro-government presence at the border, possibly to prepare for the following invasion.
-In early July, Osman Abu Abdi Rahman, al-Shabaab governor of Bakool, declared war on the Liyu police.
-Five days before the invasion, Ethiopian security forces conducted a raid in El Kari, killing a local cleric called Sheikh Mohamed Hassan Osman who was identified as an "al-Shabab commander" and "worker".
+Al-Shabaab spent more than a year before the attack considering the operation.
+It trained thousands of fighters for the operation, recruiting large numbers of ethnic Somalis and Oromo from Ethiopia.
+Preparations were made for an invasion by trying to set up a small supporter network at El Kari, deep inside Ethiopia.
+During April 2022, the Ethiopian government announced it had arrested dozens of al-Shabaab members in Elekere district as they were planning to strike targets in the capital Addis Ababa, and within the Oromia and Somali regions.In early May 2022, Somali Region forces reported intercepting al-Shabaab members who were attempting to smuggle arms into the territory.
+Later that month the insurgents launched a series of attacks to weaken the Ethiopian and Somali pro-government presence at the border, possibly to prepare for the following invasion.
+In early July, Osman Abu Abdi Rahman, al-Shabaab governor of the Somali gobol Bakool, declared war on the Liyu police.
+Five days before the invasion, Ethiopian security forces conducted a raid in El Kari, killing a local cleric who was identified as an "al-Shabab commander".